 Melatonin is a hormone made naturally by our body (specifically, our pineal gland) and it can help to regulate sleep and circadian rhythm.
 Melatonin doesn't knock you out, but rather signals to your body that it is night time.

 Melatonin is also a powerful antioxidant, so it helps to trap free radicals to reduce inflammation (and the chronic diseases that are associated with it).

 Melatonin's antioxidant properties can aid eye health, by reducing age-related macular degeneration, treat stomach ulcers, calm heart-burn, and even help regulate your seasonal depression.

 But before you grab a melatonin supplement, did you know you can get melatonin naturally from food?
 Our bodies can actually absorb the melatonin in plant-based foods and direct it towards our brain, having the same effects as if we produced the melatonin ourselves.

 And many plant-based foods also contain important nutrients, like magnesium and calcium, that promote melatonin production in your body.

 5 foods to help you sleep better

 Looking for a healthy dessert that will actually promote a good night's sleep instead of hinder it?
-Grab a handful of melatonin-rich cherries.
+Grab a handful of melatonin-rich dried or fresh cherries.
 Or better yet, make a cherry smoothie using MamaSezz Strong Heart Beets!